DiamondCoder02/nsfw-game-manager/readme.md

 Now that this is independent from uni work...
 Time to make it better and to torture myself

+I have tested this with my 4-500 games.
+Still small bugs, but it handles it without problem.

 ## Important

 - Currently java 8
 - Files: AppData\Roaming\DiamondCoder\nsfwGameManager\
 - (For now )2+1 languages: English(, Engwish UwU), Hungarian
+- The app creates a backup of the database every time it starts(, only saves the last 10)

 If you put games from website: